Classroom Ready & In Stock. Contact Us >

 Number of students: <10

-Even small rooms with few students can be too noisy for students to hear clearly.
+Even small rooms with few students can be too noisy for students to hear clearly, and the younger they are the more help they need.

 Check out our recommendations for small classrooms.